shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

 elf.run()
 ```

 First, `e_type` should be `ET_EXEC`.
 It means elf must not have any linking.
 It is resolved by write shellcode and compile it.
+Second, it check segment's `p_flags`.